2020 Ladies' National Football League

 The 2020 Ladies' National Football League, known for sponsorship reasons as the Lidl Ladies' National Football League, was a ladies' Gaelic football competition taking place in early 2020.

 The league was originally scheduled to end in April 2020, but public health measures introduced to combat the COVID-19 pandemic in Ireland caused the competition to be cancelled in March 2020, and the leagues declared null and void.

-Expected to resheluded for 2022 if safe.

 Format

 League structure

 The 2020 Ladies' National Football League consists of three divisions of eight teams and one of seven.
 Each team plays every other team in its division once.
 3 points are awarded for a win and 1 for a draw.

 If two teams are level on points, the tie-break is: